sujono91/testclosure/README.md

     }
 ```

-This code will make a diffrent result than before (it will print latest i value on each list).Ï
+This code will make a diffrent result than before (it will print latest i value on each list.